Wednesday, April 8, 2020

 The following day, Kira and Louis Ferdinand visited Kira’s sister, Maria, at her home in Amorbach.
 Kira noted that Louis Ferdinand and Mashka “were friends at once; kindred spirits in their lack of and dislike for conventionalities, their use of strong words (to put it mildly, and very Slavic temperaments.”

-Kira was unsure of her meeting with Louis Ferdinand.
-Mashka told her to give Lulu (the family’s nickname for Louis Ferdinand) a hug in the hallway while the rest of the party took a nap during the afternoon.
-“We did not hug, but a spark of affection was kindled that evening” during the drive back to Frankfurt to catch their respective trains.
+Kira did not think her meeting with Louis Ferdinand was a success. her sister, Mashka, told her to hug Lulu (the family’s nickname for Louis Ferdinand)in the hallway while the rest of the party napped during the afternoon.
+Kira said later: “We did not hug, but a spark of affection was kindled that evening," when Kira and Louis Ferdinand were driven back to Frankfurt to catch their respective trains.

 The two agreed to meet again at “some indefinite future date,” but they would not write to each other or consider themselves “in no way bound.”
 Kira acknowledged that she did give Lulu “an uncousinly kiss.”